Offshore Banking: A Hi-Tech Reality

 Funds safety

 Even though most offshore banks have already taken actions to ensure the security of their client’s funds, you will probably not be able to benefit from the same amount of safety as traditional banks provide (Financial Services Compensation Scheme – FSCS – in the UK or the Deposit Guarantee Scheme in the EU).
-However, certain offshore banks do provide guarantee by ensuring a 100% liquidity and deposit ratio.
+However, certain offshore banks do provide a guarantee by ensuring a 100% liquidity and deposit ratio.

 Extended compliance requirements